Guide to Authors

 Types of Articles:

-Original Articles: Should contain title page, abstract, keywords, introduction, research methods, results and discussion, conclusion, acknowledgement, and references.
-The length of the text should be limited to 12-22 pages including the references.
+Should contain title page, abstract, keywords, introduction, research methods, results and discussion, conclusion, acknowledgement, and references.
+The total length of the text should be limited to 6,000-6,500 words, including references.

 Review Articles: Should be requested by the editor, but IJRTBT will also accept submitted reviews.
 The authors of review articles are invited to contact the Editorial Office before preparing a review article.
 Both solicited and unsolicited review articles are subjected to editorial review such as the original papers.